corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/installing-jpa.md

 While still connected to the newly created pluggable database, run the following command in order to determine the service name.
-The service name forms part of the JDBC URL for the database and is necessary for either the Corda Database Management Tool or the notary worker to connect to the database.
+The service name forms part of the JDBC URL for the database and is necessary for either the Corda database management tool or the notary worker to connect to the database.
 Note that the service name can be specified manually during the creation of the pluggable database.

 ```sql